Diana Gould–Margaret Thatcher exchange: Nationwide

 During a live election-special episode of Nationwide's On the Spot on 24 May 1983, the prime minister had agreed to take questions from pre-selected members of the public sitting in BBC studios around the country.
 Gould had been invited after writing to the show, although her husband said later that her application had been accepted "much to her horror".
 She came to the meeting prepared; two days before the programme, she telephoned Tam Dalyell, a Labour MP who had been pressing for information about the sinking, and asked him to brief her.

 Thatcher and Sue Lawley, the anchor, were in the BBC's Lime Grove Studios in Shepherd's Bush, west London, where the Prime Minister took questions from 18:25 until 19:00.
 Gould, in the BBC's Bristol studio, was the fourth member of the public to be invited to speak.
 "Mrs. Thatcher," she asked, "why, when the Belgrano, the Argentinian battleship, was outside the exclusion zone and actually sailing away from the Falklands, why did you give the orders to sink it?"
 Thatcher replied: "But it was not sailing away from the Falklands.
 It was in an area which was a danger to our ships and to our people on them."

 Gould said that the ship had been "on a bearing of 280 and it was already west of the Falklands".
 Thatcher continued to insist that the ship had represented a danger to British troops, and that the Argentine government had been warned that any ships representing a danger within a certain area were vulnerable.
 Gould pressed the Prime Minister several times to clarify whether the ship had been sailing away from the Falklands, but Thatcher avoided repeating that it had not.
 She said the full facts would be published in about 30 years, adding: "I think it could only be in Britain that a Prime Minister was accused of sinking an enemy ship that was a danger to our navy, when my main motive was to protect the boys in our navy."

 Gould suggested the sinking had put an end to a Peruvian peace proposal, but according to Thatcher, the proposal had not arrived in London until after the sinking.
-At several points the women clearly became irritated with each another.
+At several points the women clearly became irritated with each other.
 Gould said at one stage: "That is not good enough, Mrs. Thatcher," to which Thatcher replied: "Would you please let me answer?"

 Directly after the interview, Thatcher apparently talked about abolishing the BBC.
 Denis Thatcher was said to have had a row with BBC staff, telling Roger Bolton, the programme's editor, that the BBC was run by "pinkos" and "a nest of long-haired Trots and wooftahs".
 The couple's daughter, Carol Thatcher, called it "an example of the most crass nastiness and discourtesy shown to a Prime Minister in an election programme".
 A 1999 British poll about memorable television spots placed the exchange at number 19.
 Readers of the Radio Times voted it the ninth-best interview.